 HOA Dues Could Change Over Time

 The HOA board of directors is given some latitude in determining which policies to set, how to enforce them, and whether or not to raise the price of dues.
-Although most HOAs cannot raise these costs without specific cause, there are certain events that may require it.
+Although most HOAs cannot raise these costs without a specific cause, there are certain events that may require it.
 For example, if there is significant damage to a portion of the communal property, the HOA may need to raise dues to pay for repairs.
 Upgrades to the property as it ages may also call for an increase in dues.

 HOAs present many benefits but also several considerations for home buyers.
 If people carefully research the rules and dues associated with any particular HOA, they can be better prepared to follow those rules and shoulder the additional expense.